SuperJohan64/simplarr-stack/README.md

 * **[Jellyfin](https://docs.linuxserver.io/images/docker-jellyfin/)**: A free media server that supports hardware (GPU) transcoding.

-### Getting Started
+## Getting Started

 1. Decide whether you want to use Plex or Jellyfin as your media server.
 If you don’t already have a Plex Pass lifetime subscription, Jellyfin is generally the recommended option.
 2. Make sure the system you're running containers on has a static IP.
 Sometimes you won’t be able to reach your apps using localhost or 127.0.0.1, so you’ll need to connect using the system’s IP address instead.
 3. Rename `simplarr-stack.env.EXAMPLE` to `simplarr-stack.env` and edit the details inside for your deployment.
 Some containers require `GLOBAL_PUID` and `GLOBAL_PGID` set to `1000` so changing it is not reccomended.
 4. If you're not using a Nvidia GPU with Plex or Jellyfin, open their `.yml` files and delete the lines that enable GPU support.

-### Building the Containers
+## Building the Containers

-For Plex run:
+For an ARR stack with Plex run:

 ```bash
 docker compose -f arr.yml -f plex.yml --env-file simplarr-stack.env up -d
 ```

-For Jellyfin run:
+For an ARR stack with Jellyfin run:

 ```bash
 docker compose -f arr.yml -f jellyfin.yml --env-file simplarr-stack.env up -d
 ```

-Or for just the ARR apps run:
+Or for just the ARR stack run:

 ```bash
 docker compose -f arr.yml --env-file simplarr-stack.env up -d